electrickery/pd-gigaverb/README.md

 This repo contains the Marco Matteo Markidis port to Pure data of the Olaf Mattis port to Max/MSP of Juhana Sadeharju's GVerb/GigaVerb.

-This version 0.4 is a copy of the 0.4 version of dis from 2018-04-15 and build and released by Fred Jan Kraan <fjkraan@xs4all.nl> on https://puredata.info for usage with the Deken "Find externals" tool in January 2020.
+This version 0.5 is a copy of the 0.4 version of dis from 2018-04-15 and build and released by Fred Jan Kraan <fjkraan@electrickery.nl> on https://puredata.info for usage with the Deken "Find externals" tool in January 2020.